azukaar/Cosmos-Docs/src/content/docs/guides/constellation-vpn.md

 1. This allows you to choose whether the new device is a lighthouse or not.
 See the next section for more info about lighthouses.
 If you select it, you will be able to set the hostname of the lighthouse and whether or not it can relay request (see above).
 2. The owner of the device, useful for permissions and management
 3. The name of the device
 4. The IP of the device.
-By default it will automatically select the next available IP in the network.
+By default, it will automatically select the next available IP in the network.
 You can change it if you want, but make sure it is not already taken.
 5. (Optional) The public key of the device.
 You probably don't need to change it, but if you want to use a specific key, you can do so.
 That option was only added because of the Nebula mobile app, which requires a specific key to work.

 Once you are done, click on "Add" and your device will be able to connect.
 You will see a screen with a QR Code and a file to download.
 You can use either of them to connect to your network.